 Collaboration

-I collaborate widely with researchers working in invasion biology, macroecology, biodiversity informatics, and conservation science.
+I collaborate widely with researchers in invasion biology, macroecology, biodiversity informatics, and conservation science.
 I am particularly interested in projects involving large-scale biodiversity datasets, synthesis across regions or taxa, and reproducible analytical workflows that support evidence-based decision-making.

 Contact